Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 afterwards you can easily rename the filename from .css to .js and then append the initial javascript function initialization

 from there you're golden

+## What browserAction does

+It hard to know what browserAction does ATM.
+It's obvious that when paired with "".onclick" that it can be used to detect clicks that can perform other actions like opening up a website in a new tab